Calvert, Texas: Pictures of Cocoamoda Chocolate and Other Main Street Businesses

 Candy Shores, the owner of this place of business in Calvert came from San Diego by way of Fort Worth and ended up in this historic setting to create this unique environment which is not only a shop but also her home.

-The warm environment heavily accented towards the West includes a cowboy boot made into a lamp, a faux painted cowhide on the concrete floor, a large wagon wheel, bleached white animal skull (made me think of the artist Georgia O'Keefe ), comfortable looking western styled furniture among other things.
+The warm environment heavily accented towards the West includes a cowboy boot made into a lamp, a faux painted cowhide on the concrete floor, a large wagon wheel, bleached white animal skull (made me think of the artist Georgia O'Keeffe), comfortable looking western styled furniture among other things.

-Candy creates unique pieces of jewelry utilizing these various stones and does excellent workmanship from what we saw.
+Also, there is much beautiful turquoise and other natural stones acquired in New Mexico, Utah, and different western locales.
+Candy creates unique pieces of jewelry utilizing these various stones and does excellent artistry from what we saw.

-Lisa ended up purchasing the most gorgeous set of dangle earrings which were set in sterling silver.
+Lisa ended up purchasing a gorgeous set of dangle earrings which were set in sterling silver.
 She also took several pictures of other pieces that she truly admired and wanted to give more thought to possibly purchasing.

 Framed artwork on the walls which is for sale comes from the efforts of Candy's mother.

-Beyond a gate stood a very friendly looking dog greeting Lisa and myself with wagging tail and friendly countenance.
-A smaller dog was comfortably seated on a sofa and a HUGE dog of which we only saw a portion was asleep on a large doggie bed in the back part of the store which is home to Candy and her "family."
+Beyond a gate stood an amiable-looking dog greeting Lisa and myself with a wagging tail and friendly countenance.
+A smaller dog was comfortably seated on a sofa and a massive dog of which we only saw a portion was asleep on a large doggie bed in the back part of the store which is home to Candy and her "family."

 Do not skip visiting Common Scents if you are passing through Calvert, Texas.
 And.......oh yes!.......there are also candles for sale!